cloudtraveler/avxlabs-docs/docs/ace-pro/_sources/docs/lab7.md

 ## 4.3.
 Firewall Configuration

 Once you access the firewall in your web browser via **HTTPS**, you might get a warning about an invalid certification based on your browser settings.
-This is just because it has a self-signed certificate.
+This is just because it has a **_self-signed certificate_**.
 Navigate past that to get to the login prompt.
 Sign in as `avxadmin` as the username and the password you entered earlier.

 ![lab7-palo](images/lab7-paloalto.png)
 _Figure 168: PaloAlto Welcome page_